BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Firstly, we need **the visitor design pattern** in Steps 5, 7, and 8, and 9.
 Hence, we need interfaces for each step corresponding to the pattern.
 Next, AuxiliaryObjects and StructuralObjects would have class families (e.g. cross-sections).
 We would need strategy or visitor design patterns for them also.
+Additionally, as usual, the command design patteern would provide undo/redo functionality.
+And more...

 **I will skip the remaining questions as we already achieved a satisfactory design frame.**